-On view through May 2, 2021 at Marzen, showroom of Integrated Art Group, 2345 Atwood Ave, Madison WI
+Currently on view at Marzen, showroom of Integrated Art Group, 2345 Atwood Ave, Madison WI

 Windows to the Soul is a series of intimate murals created by artists who participated in the downtown Madison “mural eruption” in the spring of 2020.
 These commissioned pieces invite each artist to offer a personal story or express a more closely-held self-image allowing for vulnerability and transparency.
 The works painted on salvaged windows in different sizes, shapes and styles.
 The see-through nature of the windows supports the theme of transparency while also allowing for a sustained connection between outer and inner spaces, physically and metaphorically.

 The project was initiated by Threshold and is administered by Arts Wisconsin (a 501C3) as part of the Art at the Threshold project.
 It is supported by a generous gift from the Human Family Foundation and by Efrat Livny, Threshold founder.
 For more information on making tax deductible donations to support this project contact firstname.lastname@example.org.
 Contributions made by July 30, 2021 will be matched up to $5,000.

 Alana Caire, Amira Caire, Rodrigo Carapia, Tony Catteruccia, Alexandra Gee-Lewis, Keysha Mabra, Cassy Marzette, Danielle Mielke, Carrie Morgan, and Sapphina Roler.